stoennies/ncbikraken/README.md

 MEDLINE/PubMed License
 ======================

-To be able to use the script to download the baseline data, you need to have a license from NIH.
+To be able to download the baseline data, you need to have a license from NIH.
 You can request it here:

     http://www.nlm.nih.gov/databases/license/license.html